 Kinds of Flow Nodes in JSF Life Cycle

-- Select one of a series of cases
+- Switch node: Select one of a series of cases

 Below are similar flow methods in the JSF life cycle:

-- In faces-config.xml or in a separate file
+- XML Configuration File: In faces-config.xml or in a separate file

 Java Server Faces (JSF) is the standard concept for establishing web applications in Java.
 Even so, throughout the development as well as, deployment of JSF applications, there are numerous performance and configurations that need to be applied to help make the applications safer, reliable, as well as, effective.

 This has been a guide on JSF Life Cycle.
-Here we have discuss the Six Different Regular Phases of JSF lifecycle and five different kinds of nodes in the JSF Life Cycle.
+Here we have discussed the Six Different Regular Phases of the JSF lifecycle and five different kinds of nodes in the JSF Life Cycle.
 You may also look at the following articles to learn more –